plexescor/HPR/README.md

 Using `system_clock` for duration measurement is a classic bug that corrupts accumulated totals when NTP fires or DST changes mid-session.
 Measurement and display use different clocks on purpose.

-All millisecond tracking accumulators and UI formatters use 64-bit integers (`uint64_t`) and floating-point types (`float` / `double` in Slint properties) to guarantee that the system will not experience overflow or lossy downcast issues even during extremely long tracking runs.
+All millisecond tracking accumulators use `uint64_t` to guarantee no overflow even during extremely long tracking runs.

 ---